eserlxl/aurgen/doc/AUR.md

 ### Optional Tools
 - `gpg` (required for `aur` mode signing)
 - `gh` (GitHub CLI, for automatic asset upload)
+- `shellcheck` (for lint mode)

 ### Files
 - `PKGBUILD.0` template file in `aur/` directory

 #### The Role of PKGBUILD.0

-- `PKGBUILD.0` is the canonical template for your package’s build instructions.
+- `PKGBUILD.0` is the canonical template for your package's build instructions.
 - All automated PKGBUILD generation and updates are based on this file.
 - You should edit `PKGBUILD.0` directly for any customizations.
 - If the file is missing or invalid, `aurgen` will regenerate it and back up the previous version as `PKGBUILD.0.bak`.
 - Always check `PKGBUILD.0.bak` if you need to recover manual changes after a regeneration.

+## Release vs Development Mode

+By default, aurgen runs in release mode (using system libraries and minimal logging).
+If the `CI` environment variable is set (as in most CI/CD systems), aurgen automatically switches to development mode (using local libraries and debug logging), unless the `RELEASE` variable is explicitly set.
+You can override this behavior by setting `RELEASE=1` or `RELEASE=0` in your environment as needed.

 ## Notes for AUR Maintainers